ezimmerman/sc-solver/README.md

 # Project
-Proof of concept using a graph to solve retail supply chain problems.
+Proof of concept using a graph to solve allocation and replenishment problems.
 Given a network of vendors, DCs, and stores, the solver will distribute product to satisfy edge max setting, and in order of need of the stores.
 In the case of scarcity with a max set on an edge that will not allow a store to order up to it's target, the store with the greatest ratio between target and inventory will receive product first.

-It will solve for any graph so long as the graph is a DAG (Directed Acyclic Directed) graph.
+It will solve for any graph so long as the graph is a DAG (Directed Acyclic graph) with a single vendor.

 Edges will have their flow-amounts updated to show the total amount of product that flowed through that edge to supply the stores.